psi1703/otp-relay-psi/UPDATE-PIPELINE.md

 This document explains:

-- how the Raspberry Pi self-hosted GitHub Actions runner is used
+- how the self-hosted GitHub Actions runner is used
 - how each update lane is separated to reduce deployment risk
 - what files trigger each workflow
 - what each deployment script is allowed to change